 The beginning of the stone mining industry in Brazil is believed to coincide with the beginning of the gold rush in the early 18th century.
 Gold was discovered in Brazil after, after years of economic disarray following the war against Spain and the Netherlands.

-Quickly after the gold was discovered, a gold rush ensued, with people from other parts of the colony and Portugal flooding the region in the first half of the 18th century.
-The gold was extracted became known as the “General Mines.”
+Quickly after the gold was discovered, a gold rush ensued, with people from other parts of the colony and Portugal flooding the region during the first half of the 18th century.
+The gold was extracted inland, known as the “General Mines.”

 The Discovery of Brazilian Marble by the Italians in 1970s

 In the 1970s, Italians immigrated to Brazil and discovered white marble deposits near the city of Cachoeiro de Itapemirim, Brazil.
 As the Italian immigrants had been mining natural stone for centuries, they were able to bring the knowledge, technique, machinery, and craftsmanship that is involved in mining natural stone.
 After this discovery, Brazil quickly became a major player in the stone industry.

 Technological Growth and the Expansion of Natural Stone Mining in the 1990s

 By the 1990s, Brazil had accumulated a large, experienced workforce in the natural stone industry.
 Quarries and miners gravitated towards nearby granite quarries, where they were easily able to transfer their skills of mining marble to mining granite.
 This expansion in resources lead to Brazil’s granite boom.

 It was also during this time that Europe started to advance technology to cut and process stone, which drastically sped up up the mining process of natural stone.
 This new technology, coupled with the abundant resources in Brazil yet to be mined, made Brazil the largest stone exporter in the world.